evancasey1/EasyML/README.md

 # EasyML
 2018 CS Capstone Project

-# View Online Version At MLForge.com
+# View Online Version At MLForge.com (out of service 7/28/2021)

 ## Purpose
   This project will consist of developing a simple web application that, on a high level, takes a CSV file of user data as input (training data), and produces an accurate machine learning model that the user can re-use to make predictions on similar datasets.
 A machine learning model is created, and when the user submits an input table, an output table is returned as a CSV file.